The Story Girl: Overview

 Montgomery had grown up in a Scottish-Canadian family, where stories, legends, and myths from Scotland were often told, and she drew upon this background in creating the character of Stanley, who excels at the telling of tales.
-The Canadian scholar Elizabeth Waterson noted at the book begins with "...the Story Girl winning the ultimate accolade in the eyes of the Scottish community, when her facility at telling an old story squeezes a five dollar donation out of an old curmudgeon".
+In the days before television and cinema, story-telling was one of the more favorite forms of popular entertainment.
+The Canadian scholar Elizabeth Waterson noted that the book begins with "...the Story Girl winning the ultimate accolade in the eyes of the Scottish community, when her facility at telling an old story squeezes a five dollar donation out of an old curmudgeon".
 Stanley in her first scene stands "gay and graceful" and promises she can tell some "witch stories" that "will freeze the blood in your veins".
-Unlike Montgomery's better known character Anne Shirley, whose wild, improbable stories are clearly those of a child while her later stories are those of a young adult, the Story Girl is at the age of 14, an accomplished story-teller whose achievements are beyond her age.
-The character of Peter Craig bears a strong resemblance to Herman Leard, the great love of Montgomery's life, the man she wished she had married, but did not.
-Sara the story girl wins the love of Peter, and bests her more pretty rival Felicity for his affections not through her looks, but rather because of her sense of humor, her ability to see what others cannot, and a mystical sense of the beauty of the world.< Montgomery wrote about the difference between the two: "Her face was like a rose of youth.
+Unlike Montgomery's better known character Anne Shirley, whose wild, improbable stories are clearly those of a child while her later stories are those of a young adult, the Story Girl at the age of 14, is an accomplished story-teller whose achievements are beyond her age, which reflects her wisdom and maturity.
+The character of Peter Craig bears a strong resemblance in terms of appearance and personality to Herman Leard, the great love of Montgomery's life, the man she wished she had married, but did not.
+Most notably, Craig has blond curly hair, just like what Leard possessed while his personality is very similar to Leard's.
+The scholar Elizabeth Watson argued that the character of Peter Craig was meant to serve as a surrogate for the romantic history that Montgomery wished she had, but did not.
+Sara the story girl wins the love of Beverly, and bests her prettier rival Felicity for his affections not through her looks, but rather because of her sense of humor, her ability to see what others cannot, and a mystical sense of the beauty of the world.
+Montgomery wrote about the difference between the two: "Her face was like a rose of youth.
 But when the Story Girl spoke, we forgot to look at Felicity".
 The Story girl has a somewhat dreamy quality not only to her stories, but herself as she says "I'd like a dress of moonshine with stars for buttons".
+The Story Girl triumphs because of her inner qualities with her integrity, her strong sense of romanticism and her powers of imagination proving to be more greater than anything possessed by the pretty, but inane Felicity.